magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

   command, which means in a single JVM;
 1. in turn, we'd like to combine the combined command with the `boot dev` command, again to use a single JVM;
-1. we'd like to call the `boot` command with same sane defaults to reduce its length and the options we have to remember.
+1. we'd like to call the `boot` command with some sane defaults to reduce its length and the options we have to remember.

 Let's start from the first one.